 This guide presents the standard for designing online forms — or digital services and transactions — so your resulting forms are highly usable and accessible.

-On behalf of the Department of Justice and (DJR), Formulate Information prepared this standard between May and September 2014.
+On behalf of the (DJR), prepared this standard between May and September 2014.
 The work drew upon industry standards and approaches, specialist knowledge, and form-design best practice.
 The standard takes into account the Victorian Government context and constraints.

 The guide is now the Victorian Government's Online Forms Design Standard.